ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ```

 5. If you want to make your costume change, add ANOTHER second different Main loop to change the costume.
 This is the **Costume Main Loop**.
+Why two Main Loops?
+Since they start at the same time.
+Remember, a single broadcasts can go be received in many places.

 ```ad-scratch
 ~~~scratchblock